Justindema76/Justindema76/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at justindema76@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I have a crazy Doberman named Prada
+- ⚡ Fun fact: I have a crazy Doberman named Prada and Shiztu named Gucci

 <!---
 Justindema76/Justindema76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.